fushnisoft/XmlTest/README.md

 2. Take that same document and traverse the nodes within, writing the node name and value to the console.

 It is not much but hopefully gives a quick insight into using the classes and maybe the project could serve as a handy way to get started!

+Oh, see here for how to fix a memory leak in the cpxml.clw! http://clarionhub.com/t/memory-leak-in-cpxml-clw/346